Samsung Galaxy Star

-The Samsung Galaxy Star is a low-end smartphone manufactured by Samsung Electronics.
-It was announced in April 2013, it was subsequently released in May 2013.
-It is the cheapest smartphone in the Samsung Galaxy series.
+The Samsung Galaxy Star is a low-end Android-based smartphone manufactured and developed by Samsung Electronics.
+It was announced in April 2013, and was subsequently released in May of the same year.
+It is a de-facto successor to the Samsung Star and the successor to the third entry in the Star series, the Samsung Star 3, other than it being one of the cheapest smartphones in the Samsung Galaxy series.
 Like all other Samsung Galaxy smartphones, the Galaxy Star runs on the Android mobile operating system.

 The phone is available in 2 versions: a single SIM version (GT-S5280) and a dual SIM version (GT-S5282).
 The phone competes with other low-cost smartphones such as the smartphones from the Nokia Asha series as well as low-cost smartphones manufactured by Indian manufacturers such as Micromax, Karbonn, Spice Digital, Lava International and Celkon.
-It is available in certain Asian countries such as India, Pakistan, Sri Lanka, Nepal, Bangladesh, Myanmar, Philippines, Indonesia etc. where low-cost smartphones are very popular as well as in Morocco, Algeria, South Africa, Portugal, France, Germany, Russia and Ukraine.
-Many users have found the device's capabilities basic, seeing it as a low-end smartphone for children or teenagers who are having their first smartphone.
+It is available in certain Asian countries such as India, Pakistan, Sri Lanka, Nepal, Bangladesh, Myanmar, Philippines, Indonesia etc. where low-cost smartphones are very popular as well as in Morocco, Algeria, South Africa, Portugal (sold through TMN and MEO), France, Germany, Russia and Ukraine.